 *** We work to time shipments of this species to start around middle to late May, then ship in the sequence that orders were received.
 Pre-order shipments usually complete by the second week of June.

-****SHIPPING to WA, OR, ID, MT, CA, and NV only.
-(Live in another state?
-Please order Polyphemus Silkmoth or White Lined Sphinx eggs instead for a successful checkout :)
+****SHIPPING to OREGON only.
+Outside of Oregon, please order Polyphemus Silkmoth or White Lined Sphinx eggs instead for a successful checkout.

 Ceanothus is the second largest giant silk moth in the Pacific Northwest (after Polyphemus).
 The adults are known for their beautiful reddish-brown coloration and the distinctive white "swish" that looks like a certain shoe company logo.
 They're a west coast species that are truly distinctive and amazing to behold in all phases of their lives.
 While they're close relatives of the east coast Cecropia silk moth (both are members of the Hyalophora genus), the Euryalus species is only found west of the Rocky Mountains.

 Ceonothus caterpillars get HUGE.
 While they start out as tiny, dark caterpillars, in later instars they are bright green and develop the distinctive primary-color tubercles of the Hyalophora genus, giving them a distinctive punk rock vibe.
 Be prepared for the caterpillars to eat a LOT!
 They need a tremendous amount of mass and energy to metamorphose into giant moths.
 Not only that, but they won't eat as adults (having only vestigial mouth parts), so they rely on stored body fat for the energy that the males need to find a mate and the females need to produce eggs.